Stevinson/tech-book/book/python/python.md

 * `!` : is a negative search, i.e. matches if the regex doesn't match next

 * `*` : 0 or more repetitions of the regex

+* `.` : Wildcard character - any characger apart from a new line

 ### Concepts